 This final rule revokes certain FFDCA tolerances for residues of nicotine-containing compounds used as insecticides and for the insecticide nicotine in or on specified commodities listed in the regulatory text because nicotine is no longer registered under FIFRA for use on those commodities.
-The tolerances revoked by this final rule are no longer necessary to cover residues of nicotine or nicotine-containing compounds in or on domestically treated commodities or commodities treated outside but imported into the United States.
+The tolerances revoked by this final rule Start Printed Page 35913are no longer necessary to cover residues of nicotine or nicotine-containing compounds in or on domestically treated commodities or commodities treated outside but imported into the United States.
 Nicotine or nicotine-containing compounds are no longer used on those specified commodities within the United States, and no one commented that there was a need for EPA to retain the tolerances to cover nicotine residues in or on imported foods.
 EPA has historically expressed a concern that retention of tolerances that are not necessary to cover residues in or on legally treated foods has the potential to encourage misuse of pesticides within the United States.
 Thus, it is EPA's policy to issue a final rule revoking those tolerances for residues of pesticide chemicals for which there are no active registrations under FIFRA, unless any person commenting on the proposal demonstrates a need for the tolerance to cover residues in or on imported commodities or domestic commodities legally treated.

 In the Federal Register of January 16, 2002 (67 FR 2175) (FRL-6810-3), EPA issued a proposed rule to revoke the tolerances listed in this final rule.
 Also, the January 16, 2002 proposal invited public comment for consideration and for support of tolerance retention under FFDCA standards.
 No comments were received by the Agency.